ferrocene/ferrocene/ferrocene/doc/specification/src/exceptions-and-errors.rst

 #. :dp:`fls_xmtt04lw517w`
    Control flow of the current thread resumes execution by invoking the :t:`function` subject to :t:`attribute` :c:`panic_handler`.

-.. rubric:: Undefined Behavior

-:dp:`fls_krhb07mvojph`
-It is undefined behavior when a :t:`panic` crosses a :t:`foreign function interface` boundary.

 .. rubric:: Examples